VasileiosMalt/CrabWithClawOS/README.md

    ```bash
    openclawos-info
    ```
-2. **Patching:** If you encounter minor CLI tool issues, run the patch script:
+2. **Patching:** If you encounter minor CLI tool issues, download the `openclaws_patch.sh` when you have installed OpenClawOS in a disk, and then run the patch script:
    ```bash
    sed -i 's/\r//g' openclaws_patch.sh && chmod +x openclaws_patch.sh && sudo bash openclaws_patch.sh
    ```